Below is information on the Cardiology Technician program —Lancaster Campus.

 The department bases the benefits on the length of the class and the number of clock hours per week.
 You must pay tuition in advance.
 The VA disburses benefits on a post-payment basis.

-Find more information on veterans education benefits from the Military and Veterans Affairs Office:
+Find more information on veterans education benefits from the Military and Veterans Affairs Harrisburg campus office:

 What degree will I earn?
 Will I be eligible for credentials?